| I

 at least to generate the kind of healthy debate that's common in other

+academic fields.
 Whereas modern finance

 theory is built around the price behavior of stocks, the Buffett model is